yaml/yaml-spec/spec/spec.md

 ##### Global Tag Prefix

-> If the prefix begins with a character other than ["**`!`**"], it must be a valid URI prefix, and should contain at least the scheme and the authority.
+> If the prefix begins with a character other than ["**`!`**"], it must be a valid URI prefix and should contain at least the scheme and the authority.
-[Shorthands] using the associated [handle] are expanded to globally unique URI tags, and their semantics is consistent across [applications].
+[Shorthands] using the associated [handle] are expanded to globally unique URI tags and their semantics is consistent across [applications].
 In particular, every [documents] in every [stream] must assign the same semantics to the same [global tag].